nwarcord/Wisp/Wisp - Builds/Wisp - Test Build 0.1.5/README.txt

 Projectiles and Thrown attacks are directional (performed in direction of mouse cursor).

+Projectiles can be fired continuously, but will damage player if used more than once ever 1.5 seconds.
+(This serves as a soft cooldown, allowing the player to sacrifice health for damage, if needed).

 Poison bottles travel 4 tiles or until they hit a wall / enemy.
 The impact does damage and a 3x3 square is created at impact that will do 1 dmg per tick to enemies standing on it when the tick occurs (lasts 3 seconds).

+Poison bottles have a 4 second cooldown.

 Enemies drop health.
 Plain health (heals 1 hp) and Glowing health (heals 4 hp).